sveltekit-i18n/lib/README.md

 # sveltekit-i18n
 `sveltekit-i18n` is a tiny, dependency-less library built for [Svelte](https://github.com/sveltejs/svelte) and [SvelteKit](https://github.com/sveltejs/kit).

-_This project is currently in beta as long as tests are missing, but in case you are ok with that, you are ready to go.)_
+___NOTE: This project is currently in beta as long as tests are missing.
+Also API may vary in time until 1.0.0 is released...___

 ## Key features